Title fight not 'make or break' for Conlan - Arum

 - Conlan's 'whole life' is on title fight against Luis Alberto Lopez

-Conlan had said he feels his "whole life" is on the line in Saturday's bout at the SSE Arena after his loss to Leigh Wood for the WBA 'Regular' featherweight title contest last year.
+Conlan had said he feels his "whole life" is on the line in Saturday's bout at the SSE Arena after the Northern Irishman was beaten by Leigh Wood for the WBA 'Regular' featherweight title last year.

 American Arum added that the Belfast boxer needs to be wary of "tough kid" Lopez but the home favourite should be able to claim his first title.